-Official Language implementation Committee meets every quarter to monitor and review the progress of implementation of the Annual Programme issued by Department of Official Language, Ministry of Home Affairs, Government of India.
-Hindi Divas is commemorated by observing official language week in the month of September, 2004 when various competitions are organized for employees and winners are felicitated.
+Official Language implementation Committee monitors and reviews the progress of implementation of the Annual Programme issued by Department of Offical Language, Ministry of Home Affair, Government. of India.
+Hindi Divas is commemorated by observing offical language week in the month of September when various competitions are organized for employees and winners are felicitated.